Joeyyyys/joeyyyys/README.md

 💬 Ask me about: My experiences developing applications like HeliQuench and Pure Link.
 I'm passionate about sharing the process, challenges, and triumphs that go into creating impactful digital solutions.
 <br>
 <br>
-🚗 Fun fact: Beyond coding, I love cruising the roads.
-Driving, much like coding, is about nailing the basics.
-Mastering the essentials—anticipating turns and adapting on the fly—creates a smooth ride, whether it's lines of code or miles on the road!
+🚗 Fun fact: Beyond coding, I love anything from gaming, tennis to fitness.

 ## 🌐 Socials: